fluid-project/sojustrepairit.org/content/resources/resource-1.md

 #DECARBONIZE #DECOLONIZE is a world-wide synthesis of youth research, recommended policy, and action on Climate Change.
 Connecting around the United Nations Climate Negotiations, thousands of youth across the planet are mobilizing to learn and act on the continued impact of colonization and repercussions on climate change.

 ### [African Youth Charter](https://youth.africa-union.org/wp-content/uploads/2018/08/african-youth-charter_en.pdf)
-Outlines the rights of young people in Africa and the duties and obligations of African Union member states in fulfilling their obligation to respect those rights.
+This publication outlines the rights of young people in Africa and the duties and obligations of African Union member states in fulfilling their obligation to respect those rights.

 ### [The World Programme of Action for Youth](https://www.un.org/esa/socdev/unyin/documents/wpay2010.pdf)
-The World Programme of Action for Youth provides a policy framework and practical guidelines for national action and international support to improve the situation of young people.
+This document provides a policy framework and practical guidelines for national action and international support to improve the situation of young people.
 It contains proposals for action for the year 2000 and beyond, aiming at achieving the objectives of the International Youth Year and at fostering conditions and mechanisms to promote improved well-being and livelihood among young people.

 ### [Growing Inclusion & Participation (SALTO Youth)](https://www.salto-youth.net/downloads/4-17-3094/GrowingInclusionParticipation.pdf)
 An inspirational guide to setting up inclusive & participative 'Strategic Partnerships' with youth.
-Are you working with disadvantaged young people and want to give them an opportunity to truly participate in society?
-Then this publication is for you.

 ### [T-Kit on Social Inclusion (SALTO Youth)](https://www.salto-youth.net/downloads/4-17-402/tkit%20Social%20Inclusion.pdf)
-T-Kit on social inclusion is a tool contributing  to the shaping of an always more inclusive society.
+A tool that helps youth and organisers contribute to the shaping of an inclusive society.

 ### [Including all with the 'Youth' Programme (SALTO Youth)](https://www.salto-youth.net/downloads/4-17-801/IncludingAll.pdf])
 This booklet describes ways to ensure the same opportunities are given to all young people.